-Even if you've never heard of feng shui, the Chinese art of space harmonization, you're probably familiar with its main principle, which is to promote the flow of energy.
+Even if you've never heard of feng shui, the Chinese art of space harmonization, you're probably familiar with its main principle, which is to promote the positive flow of energy.
 In both visual and practical ways, nothing does this better than a brick paver walkway.
 That's why it's an often-recommended and effective feng shui cure for a landscape that's out of balance or needs more definition or visual interest.

 Constructing a brick paver walkway is a DIY project you can really call your own.
 Sure, it involves a fair amount of digging, lifting and spreading filler material, but you don't need to buy expensive power tools — if you need one, you can rent it — and there's no concrete to mix or pour.
 If you're considering a large project and the amount of digging involved looks daunting, you can always build your walkway in manageable sections rather than tiring yourself out by doing the whole thing at once.